- ICC VATICAN PROSECUTION

 Mr. Al-Bihani has talked for years of his hopes for a new life, ideally in a new country.
 He hopes to become a father and start a family of his own, pursue his education and a career, and care for his health.

-On April 8, 2014, Mr. Al-Bihani will have an opportunity before the Periodic Review Board to demonstrate his efforts to prepare for a better future and his hopes for a new beginning.
+In April 2014, Mr. Al-Bihani appeared before the Obama adminsitration's Periodic Review Board to demonstrate his efforts to prepare for a better future and his hopes for a new beginning.
+In May 2013, the Board approved Mr. Al-Bihani for transfer from Guantanamo, determining that his continued detention of more than 12 years is unecessary.

 June 30, 2005: Mr. Al-Bihani filed a habeas corpus petition in the U.S. District Court for the District of Columbia.